firebase/genkit/README.md

 - [Go quickstart](https://firebase.google.com/docs/genkit-go/get-started-go)

 > [!NOTE]
-> Genkit for Go is in alpha, so we only recommend using it for prototyping.
+> Genkit for Go is in alpha, so we only recommend it for prototyping.

 ## Framework key features